KubaTaba1uga/c_project_template/README.md

 ## Building

-Debian 12 is only supported OS in installation scripts, if that's not the one You're using check out Perequesites to install them manually.

-Install perequesites
+Install perequesites by scripts
 ```
 ./scripts/install_ruby.sh
 ./scripts/install_meson.sh
 ```

+If installing perequesites by scripts has failed, You need to install them manually.

 Configure build for app and tests
 ```